 The petition was dismissed with a cost of ₹5,00,000 imposed on the developer for filing a frivolous and vexatious claim.

-• Section 9 of the Arbitration & Conciliation Act, 1996: Allows parties to seek interim measures of protection in disputes, but the court ruled that its provisions were misused as no valid arbitration agreement existed between the parties.
+Acts and Sections Discussed: Section 9 of the Arbitration & Conciliation Act, 1996: Allows parties to seek interim measures of protection in disputes, but the court ruled that its provisions were misused as no valid arbitration agreement existed between the parties.
+Transfer of Property Act, Section 55(2): Cited by the respondent to highlight the cessation of any independent rights post-conveyance.
+Ratio Decidendi:

 The High Court emphasized that relief under Section 9 of the Arbitration Act cannot be sought without a valid arbitration agreement between the parties.
 Furthermore, attempts to use interim relief mechanisms as a tool to enforce rights against third parties, especially non-signatories, without privity of contract, are legally impermissible.
 This case reiterates the need for a clear arbitration agreement and a manifest intent to arbitrate before invoking Section 9.

-Case Title: Gulshan Townplanners LLP Versus Gulshan Co-operative Housing Society Limited & Anr.
+Issue of Consideration: Gulshan Townplanners LLP Versus Gulshan Co-operative Housing Society Limited & Anr.

-Citation: 2024 LawText (BOM) (9) 302
+2024 LawText (BOM) (9) 302

-Case Number: COMMERCIAL ARBITRATION PETITION (L) NO.34078 OF 2023
+COMMERCIAL ARBITRATION PETITION (L) NO.34078 OF 2023